Sann-Htet/Hands-on-ML-with-Scikit-Learn-Keras-TF/README.md

 * Familiarity with NumPy, Pandas, and Matplotlib
 * A reasonable understanding of college-level math (calculus, probability, Linear Algebra, and statistics) The first part of the book is mostly based on Scikit-Learn, while the 2nd part is using Keras/TensorFlow.

+I tried to solve all the Exercises and cover all the Chapters in this book.
+This book helped me to sharpen my Machine Learning knowledge and my coding skills.
+Thank you sir Aurelien Geron.